arabog/ALX-Study-1/Readme.md

 }
 ```

-You can append an else block to execute a different block if the original condition turns out to be false:
+You can append an `else` block to execute a different block if the original condition turns out to be `false`:

 ```
 int a = 1;